collective/collective.jsonmigrator/README.rst

 `collective.transmogrifier`_ and custom blueprints avaliable.

 What makes it different from other migration tools is that is `fully documented`_ and proven to work on lots of migration projects.
+(ATTENTION! docs are outdated and come from the older collective.blueprint.jsonmigrator project.
+Contributions are welcome.)

 Real beauty of it lays in ability to easily customize it and extend to support all your custom content types that you are using.

 (Note that collective.jsonmigrator was previously named `collective.blueprint.jsonmigrator`_).

 .. _`collective.transmogrifier`: http://pypi.python.org/pypi/collective.transmogrifier
 .. _`fully documented`: http://readthedocs.org/docs/collectivejsonmigrator/en/latest/